Maybe it’s my rule-breaker nature, but I’m much more hermit than social butterfly, this time of year.

 Got a good list of victories worth celebrating?
 Keep writing.

 Your money story is a living, breathing aspect of you.
 So it’s always evolving, growing, maturing … unfolding right along with you.

 Take time to honor everything that happened in your financial life during this year.
 Goals met.
 Lessons learned.
 Hardships faced.
 Victories.
 Baby steps.
 Disappointments.
 Fresh starts.

 Can you “be with” all of this?
 Do you have loose ends that need tying?
 Hurts that need healing?
 Accomplishments that need dancing?

 Thank yourself for the time and bravery and energy you’ve taken to attend to your ever-changing Money Story in this way.

 You’ve just taken a big step towards starting your new year with awareness and clarity (and love!) about the year behind you.

 Stay tuned for Part Two of this End-Of-Year Money Practice.

-I’ll help you look ahead and set intentions and map out your life + money for 2018.
+I’ll help you look ahead and set intentions and map out your life + money for the next year.
 It’s coming your way in early January.